scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

 We now extend the ``cos_sub`` routine to accept a numpy array as an argument.
-The length ``n`` of the array in the subroutine definition, is not required in a call from python, as the size of the array is a property of the array
+The length ``n`` of the array in the subroutine definition, is not required in a call from Python, as the size of the array is a property of the array

 ::